ibexa/documentation-developer/docs/guide/checkout/checkout_api/forms/configuration_for_checkout_forms.md

 ## Other configuration values

-`CheckoutBundle/Resources/config/checkout.yml` contains settings for forms and preferred choices.
+`CheckoutBundle/Resources/config/checkout.yml` contains the settings for forms and preferred choices.
 The choices for the delivery address depend on the user status.

 !!! tip